Deliverability

 Email headers provide you with important information.
 The standard parts of an email header are below:

-• From: This section refers to the name and email address of the sender, which is the origin of the email.
+From | This section refers to the name and email address of the sender, which is the origin of the email. |

-• To: This section refers to the name and email address of the recipient.
-If there’s more than one recipient, the name and email address of each will appear in this section.
+To | This section refers to the name and email address of the recipient.
+If there’s more than one recipient, the name and email address of each will appear in this section. |

-• Date: This section refers to the sent email's date and timestamp.
+Date | This section refers to the sent email's date and timestamp. |

 Elsewhere in the header, you can also find the following:

-• Return-Path: If an error is found while the email is being sent or, for any reason, the email cannot reach the intended inbox, the mail is sent to the address specified in this section.
-In this case, it will generally be sent back to the sender via the “return path” – specified in the “from” section.
+Return-Path | If an error is found while the email is being sent or, for any reason, the email cannot reach the intended inbox, the mail is sent to the address specified in this section.
+In this case, it will generally be sent back to the sender via the “return path” – specified in the “from” section. |

-• Received: This section refers to all of the message's recipients.
-For each successful point of receipt, we can see the IP address and the different authentication protocols (SPF, DKIM, DMARC) that have (or have not) been validated by the different servers.
+Received | This section refers to all of the message's recipients.
+For each successful point of receipt, we can see the SMTP server IP address and the different authentication protocols (SPF, DKIM-Signature, DMARC) that have (or have not) been validated by the different servers. |

-• Message-ID: This section refers to the unique identifier of each specific email message.
+Message-ID | This section refers to the unique identifier of each specific email message. |

-• MIME-version: When present, MIME-version (Multipurpose Internet Mail Extensions) refers to programs that support email attachments outside of the main message, like static images, and audio/video components.
+MIME-version | When present, MIME-version (Multipurpose Internet Mail Extensions) refers to programs that support email attachments outside of the main message, like static images, and audio/video components. |

-• Content-type: This section refers to the different content types in each message (text, jpeg, etc.).
+Content-type | This section refe rs to the different content types in each message (text, jpeg, etc.). |

 How do you find an email header in your email client?

 Almost all webmail providers contain email headers for each message.
-Below, you can seeinstructions for finding headers on popular email clients.
+Below, you can see instructions for finding headers on popular email clients.

 Email headers in Gmail

-To find headers in Gmail, you can click on the three dots in the top right corner of any email message you have, then select “Show Original”.
-This will show you the header.
+Click on the three dots in the top right corner of the email message

 A few clicks is all you need to find email headers in Gmail.